 New 350NM Climate Action Unit Available for Albuquerque Middle Schools

-Now scheduling for fall 2022!
-To schedule this unit for your classroom, email Fiana Shapiro (firstname.lastname@example.org), 350NM Education Committee member.
+To inquire about this curriculum email Fiana Shapiro (email@example.com), 350NM Education Committee member.

 Unit Overview Day 1: To understand how increases in greenhouse gases in the atmosphere increase global surface temperatures, students will model the natural and enhanced greenhouse effect.
 Students conduct an experiment using their own body heat, thermometers, towels, and Mylar blankets.

 Day 2: Students will explore climate impacts in New Mexico and conduct an activity to demonstrate understanding of mitigations and adaptations to climate change.

 Day 3: Students will learn about actions to combat the climate crisis, conduct a role-play exercise to persuade a local or state leader to take action on climate change, and choose a climate solution for their letter-writing action.